 If I ever need recommendations, the vendors happily give me some great suggestions.
 The experience is wonderful and definitely worth getting up a little early on Saturday.

-Little Italy Food Market/ Piazza Della Famiglia
+Little Italy Food Hall/ Piazza Della Famiglia

 Hours: 6am to 10pm

 Location: 523 W Date Street, San Diego, CA, 92101